jedirandy/aperture/README.md

 * a flexible configuration making it works with different structures such as lists or tables

 What it doesn't provide:
-* how items are rendered, how layout looks like, they are completely left to you
+* how items are rendered, how layout looks like, it's in your hands

 ## Install
 ```